Pope Martin I: Early life and career

-Martin was born near Todi, Umbria, in the place nowadays named after him: Pian di San Martino, close to Todi.
+Martin was born near Todi, Umbria, in the place now named after him: Pian di San Martino, close to Todi.
 According to his biographer Theodore, Martin was of noble birth, of commanding intelligence, and showed great charity to the poor.

 Piazza states that Martin belonged to the order of St Basil.
 By 641, he was an abbot, and Pope John IV sent him to Dalmatia and Istria with large sums of money to alleviate the distress of the inhabitants, and redeem captives seized during the invasion of the Sclaveni (those parts mainly settled by Croats).
-As the ruined churches could not be rebuilt, the relics of some of the more important Dalmatian saints were brought to Rome.
+As the ruined churches could not be rebuilt, the relics of some of the more important Dalmatian saints (Note: Mackie (1996) suggests two of these martyrs were the Salonitan bishops Venantius and Domnius.) were brought to Rome.
 John, himself from Dalmatia, then had them venerated by building the Chapel of St Venantius at the Lateran Baptistery.
-As Mackie suggests in her article, referenced above, the St Venantius Chapel remains an important early example of a martyrium: a shrine specifically commissioned to venerate relics brought from afar.
-With regard to the martyr cult, such structures represented the pinnacle of devotional building.
+(Note: Incorporating an impressive sanctuary mosaic, the project was completed under Pope Theodore I. Carlo Rainaldi was commissioned by the Ceva Grimaldi family in 1674 to restore the chapel.
+Nowadays, after restoration in 1967, the interior is mostly in bare brick.)
+As Mackie suggests in her article, the St Venantius Chapel remains an important early example of a martyrium: a shrine specifically commissioned to venerate relics brought from afar.
+With regard to the martyr cult, (Note: The martyr cult offers insight into a significant chunk of early Christian belief and practice.
+Informing how many Christians viewed society and themselves in the early centuries of Christianity is the veneration of martyrs.
+In the Old Testament, Martyr Theology teaches that suffering and deaths by Jewish martyrs were examples to be imitated by fellow-Jews (2 Maccabees 6:30).
+In the New Testament, St Peter likewise taught in First Epistle of Peter 18–25 that Jesus died as an example.
+Prominent in both texts are the concepts of honour (see below), endurance, exemplary suffering, persecution and resolute trust in God.
+St Peter instructed Christians that if unjust suffering could be endured it would be imitating Christ's example.
+Were they to do so, they would receive a reward from God on the day of judgment.
+2 Maccabees likewise taught that devout Jews enduring unjust suffering would receive honour from God after death.
+Within both these texts, the modern everyday use of honour fails adequately to convey the sense of being saved from condemnation (despite a life led imperfectly).) such structures represented the pinnacle of devotional building.
 They often became sites of pilgrimage.